 All the books you will need are available via Interlibrary Loan, GIL Express, and by visiting other libraries at Georgia State, Emory, etc., but these take time so don't delay.

-A one-page, written outline is due the week before your presentation.
+Your group's PowerPoint slides (preferred) and/or a one-page, written outline of your presentaion's key points is due the week before your presentation, uploaded to the D2L Assignments folder.
 (See schedule for due date.)
-This should outline your presentation's main points, arguments, your selected film clips, etc.
+This should outline your presentation's main points, arguments, your selected images/film clips, etc.

 Be careful not to duplicate material (e.g., readings and films) scheduled to be covered in class; instead, you are introducing the director and their majojr works/contributions.